bridgettewhatcott/ECE230LWeek4/README.md

 The names are like this because sum entails OR and product entails AND.
 WHen we say sum of products, we are ORing the ANDs together(Ex.
 (A&B)|(~A&C)).
 When we say products of sums, we are ANDing the ORs together(Ex.
 (A|B)&(~A|C)).

 ### Open the test.v file – how are we able to check that the signals match using XOR?
 The only situation in which an XOR table outputs a 0 is when A and B are the same value.
-An output of 1 implies that the light is turning on, so we can double check that all the times that A and B are equal are resulting in an LED does not turn on (because it's output 0), but that it does turn on when A and B are opposite numbers.